devenes/elastic-beanstalk-app/README.md

 # Trigger your Terraform deployment with GitHub Actions

-When you create GitHub Action workflow, you can run `Terraform Apply` and `Terraform Destroy` stages automatically when you push to your GitHub repository.
-You can seperate the stages with adding the following commands to your GitHub Action workflow:
+When you create GitHub Action workflow, you can run `Terraform Apply` and `Terraform Destroy` stages automatically by pushing your code to GitHub repository.
+You can seperate  stages with adding the following commands to your GitHub Action workflow:

-This will run `Terraform Apply` command when you push your code to the `main` branch:
+You will be able to run `terraform apply` command when you push your code to the `main` branch:

 ```
 - name: Terraform Apply